stryker-mutator/stryker-net/docs/configuration.md

 Command line: `--since:feat-2`
 Config file: `"since": true, "since-target": 'feat-2'`

 Use git information to test only code changes since the given target.
+Stryker will only report on mutants within the changed code.
+All other mutants will not have a result.

+If you wish to test only changed sources and tests but would like to have a complete mutation report see [with-baseline](#with-baseline-<bool[<:comittish>]>).

 Set the diffing target on the command line by passing a comittish with the since flag.
 Set the diffing target in the config file by setting the [since-target](#since-target-<comittish>) option.